yliu138/employee-hierarchy-coding-challenge/README.md

 8. Webpack

 ## How to start
+### Terminal
+1. Install maven
-Use this code to start the back end
+2. Use this code to start the back end
 ```java
 	mvn spring-boot:run -q
 ```

+### Eclipse
+1. Make sure maven is in the environment path.
+2. Import this project into Eclipse
+3. In the quick access, normally on the top right corner, type in run Spring Boot app.
+4. You will be able to run the application

-You can view the employee hierarchy visually by accessing the root path: http://localhost:8080(or other ports)
+After server is running, you can view the employee hierarchy visually by accessing the root path: http://localhost:8080(or other ports)

 ## Test
 ### Back-end test